-1000.4 The Police Commission by a majority (2/3) vote may enforce the provisions of this Handbook in any manner they deem appropriate, including censure, public reprimand and a civil action in superior court.
+1000.4 The Police Commission by a majority (2/3) vote may enforce the provisions of this Handbook in any manner they it deems appropriate, including censure, public reprimand and a civil action in superior court.

-1000.5 The Chair, as the Presiding Officer of all meetings of the Police Commission, may, after other measures have failed, order the removal of a commissioner from a meeting if he or she persistently fails to abide by the orders of the Chair or conform his or her conduct to, or persistently violates any of, the provisions of this Handbook.
+1000.5 The Chair, as is the Presiding Officer of all meetings of the Police Commission and shall control the conduct of the meetings as more fully provided in this Handbook., may, after other measures have failed, order the removal of a commissioner from a meeting if he or she persistently fails to abide by the orders of the Chair or conform his or her conduct to, or parsistently violates any of, the provisions of this Handbook.